HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser-(SlimerJS).md

 ## Tips
 - The instance port number from configuration is only for internal localhost use.
 They do not have to be open on your network firewall.
-- The web service relies on Docker container runtime and tools to launch SlimerJS.
-You may install Docker manually, or reply on [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance) to automatically install the dependencies.
+- If laitos host is running Linux, then it will need Docker container runtime and tools to launch SlimerJS.
+You may install Docker daemon and client manually, or reply on [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance) to automatically make preparations for Docker.
+- If laitos host is Windows, then it will need [supplement programs](https://github.com/HouzuoGuo/laitos-windows-supplements) instead of Docker daemon.
+Download and place the supplements into `laitos-windows-supplements` directory underneath C, D, E, or F drive.
+- SELinux will be disabled on the host operating system for SlimerJS to function properly.
 - You may find out more about the SlimerJS container image over [here](https://hub.docker.com/r/hzgl/slimerjs).